 Many people feel immensely dissatisfied by their gardens because they don’t know how to make good use of the space, resulting in them either looking barren and boring or overgrown and uninviting.
 Designing the exterior of your home can also be rather expensive, entailing costs which not everyone can afford.
 Fortunately, there are solutions to these problems.
-We’ve written this guide to help our readers by covering a whole variety of ideas for designing your garden, including everything from expensive revamps to more affordable tips and tricks.
+We’ve written this guide to help our readers by covering a whole variety of ideas for designing your garden, including everything from expensive revamps of garden turf to more affordable tips and tricks.
 If you’re looking for help and inspiration, then look no further.
 So, keep reading and find out how to make better use of your greenspace.

 1. Vegetable Patches